helliun/perspectives/README.md

-# Perspectives: Perspective Extraction and Semantic Search in Pandas
+# Perspectives: Pandas-based library for Perspective Extraction and Semantic Search

 ## Overview